-For Program Years 2014, 2015 and 2016 HUD has determined that the overall performance of the City's CDBG program was satisfactory.
+For the past program years, HUD has determined that the overall performance of the City's CDBG program was satisfactory.
 HUD stated, "the City has addressed the strategic program goals and objectives which give context and meaning to annual and cumulative accomplishments.
-All major program requirements are in compliance with regulatory requirements."
+All major program requirements are in compliance with regulatory requirements. "